-Mr. Callaway was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Mergers & Acquisitions Law by The Best Lawyers in America®.
+Edgar was recognized in 2021, 2022 and 2023 as one of the "Best Lawyers: Ones to Watch" for Corporate Law, Financial Services Regulation Law, and Mergers & Acquisitions Law by The Best Lawyers in America®.

 Represented American Tower Corporation, a US telecoms provider, in its purchase of two portfolios of 1,400 Paraguayan wireless communications towers for $125 million.